 This basic credit is payable by reference to the number of children of the claimant.
-From 7 January 2013, an income tax charge has applied to this benefit where a claimant, their spouse, civil partner or person living with them earns over £50,000 per annum.
+An income tax charge applies to this benefit where a claimant, their spouse, civil partner or person living with them earns over $\pounds$ 50,000 per annum.
 The charge is 1% of the child benefit received for every £100 of the higher earner's income exceeds £50,000 in the tax year.
-So, if either you or your partner's income is £56,000, you will be taxed on 60% of the child benefit received.
+So, if either you or your partner's income is $\pounds$ 56,000, you will be taxed on 60% of the child benefit received.
 This is called the "High Income Child Benefit Charge".